-An erratum will be used if we made a considerable mistake during the journal’s article preparation, including mistakes of omission such as failure to make actual corrections requested by authors within the time limit set by the journal and in accordance with journal policy.
-A considerable mistake is one that affects scientific achievements, the scientific reliability of the article, the authors’, or the journal’s reputation.
+This policy includes the use of errata to address significant mistakes made during the preparation of an article, such as omissions orfailures to implement requested corrections by authors within the set time limit and according to the journal’s policy.
+A significant mistake is defined as one that affects scientific achievements, the scientific reliability of the article, the authors’ or the journal’s reputation.

-Corrections are notifications of a significant error made by the authors of a manuscript that affects the scientific integrity of the published article, the reputation of the authors or the journal.
-If the authors have seen a minor error in their article and wish to correct it, the correspondent actor should send to the editorial office an updated version of the manuscript text with the note “Corrections” and an appendix to it, in which the content and necessity of the corrections should be carefully explained.
-In the event of corrections or errata, a PDF of the corrected article will be added to the online version of the original article and a link will be created between the corrected article and the original article to notify readers and other users/systems of the corrections.
+Corrections are notifications of significant errors made by authors in a manuscript that affect the scientific integrity of the published article, the reputation of the authors or the journal.
+If the authors have noticed minor errors in their article and wish to correct them, the correspondent authorshould send an updated version of the manuscript text to the editorial office with the note “Corrections” and an appendix that explains the content and necessity of the corrections should be carefully explained.
+If corrections or errata are necessary, a PDF of the corrected article will be added to the online version of the original article, and a link will be created between the corrected article and the original article to inform readers and other users/systems of the corrections.

-At the same time, if the corrections of the article proposed by the authors are significant, change the conclusions or scientific results, i.e., significantly change the content of the initial version of the article, the editorial board may decide to reconsider and review this article.
+However, if the proposed corrections significantly, change the conclusions or scientific results and substantially alter the content of the initial version of the article, the editorial board may decide to reconsider and review the article.

-An addendum is a notice about a peer-reviewed information’s addition to an article, such as in response to a reader’s request for clarification.
-Addenda do not contradict the original publication, but if the author has inadvertently omitted important information available at the time, this material may be published as an addendum after peer review.
+An addendum is a notice about additional peer-reviewed information that had been added to an article, such as in response to a reader’s request for clarification.
+Addenda do not contradict the original publication.
+However, if the author has inadvertently omitted important information that was available at the time of publication, this material may be published as an addendum after peer review.
 Supplements are rarely published, and only when the editors determine that the addendum is critical to the reader’s understanding of a significant portion of the published contribution.

-The Editor’s Note is a notification to the readers about the beginning of the study by the editorial board of the journal of certain issues that appeared after the publication of the article.
-In this case, this announcement is published on the journal’s website, and is also noted on the HTML version of the published article.
+The Editor’s Note is a notification to readers that the journal’s editorial board has initiated a study of certain issues that appeared after the publication of an article.
+This announcement is published on the journal’s website and noted on the HTML version of the published article.

-An Editorial Expression of Concern is a statement made by the editorial board alerting readers to serious concerns about the integrity of a publication.
+An Editorial Expression of Concern is a statement issued by the editorial board to alert readers about significant concerns related to the integrity of a publication.
 It is published online, has a DOI, and is indexed in leading scientometric databases such as Web of Science and Scopus.

-“Financial Markets, Institutions and Risks” journal reserves the right to remove an article from its website and online databases.
-It will only happen if the article is clearly defamatory or violates the legal rights of others, or if it is the subject of a court order, or the information contained in the article could pose a serious health risk.
-In this case, the text will be replaced with an inscription stating that the article has been removed for legal reasons, and the metadata (title and authors) will be preserved.
+The “Financial Markets, Institutions and Risks” journal reserves the right to remove an article from its website and online databases, but only if the article is clearly defamatory, violates legal rights, is the subject to a court order, or contains information that could pose a serious health risk.
+In such cases, the text will be replaced with an inscription stating that the article has been removed for legal reasons, while the metadata (title and authors) will be preserved.

 We aim to investigate concerns raised directly by authors and readers thoroughly.
-Authors always can respond to comments made.
+Authors are always welcome to respond to comments made.

-Depending on the severity of the problem, the following consequences may occur:
+Depending on the nature and severity of the issue, the followingactions may be taken:

 1) A manuscript may be rejected and returned to the author if it is still under consideration.